radixdlt/rola-examples/README.md

 This is a simple end-to-end implementation of ROLA using a express server as backend and TypeScript dApp as client.

+ROLA is method of authenticating something claimed by the user connected to your dApp with the Radix Wallet.
+It uses the capabilities of the Radix Network to make this possible in a way that is decentralized and flexible for the user.

+ROLA is intended for use in the server backend portion of a [Full Stack dApp](https://docs-babylon.radixdlt.com/main/getting-started-developers/dapp-backend/building-a-full-stack-dapp.html).
+It runs "off-ledger" alongside backend business and user management logic, providing reliable authentication of claims of user control using "on-ledger" data from the Radix Network.

 ## Getting started

 Run `npm install` to install dependencies